|The Crooked Canes|

 schedule proposed and led by anyone interested in doing so.
 We refer to

-There is only one rule: that every Attendee must submit a completed Acknowlegement of Risk form before participating in an outing.
+There is only one rule: that every Attendee must read, agree to and be knowledgeable of the information on our Advisories page and submit a completed Acknowledgement of Risk Form before participating in an outing.
 In addition to accepting responsibility for themselves, Attendees must be aware of and follow generally accepted, fundamental practices and etiquette.
 Found in many publications by many authors and organizations) pertinent to the types of outings they participate in including.
-Your views and comments on this page are welcome Email Us Here.

 #2 On land or water, we wait for everyone to catch up at intersections or where there are major direction changes that may not be noticed by participants not in visual contact with people ahead of them.